 Excessive pumping anywhere in the Basins can cause problems throughout the Basins.
 The boundary between the Central Basin and West Coast Basin approximates the centerline of a geologic structure known as the Newport-Inglewood Uplift.
 However, the Uplift is not a simple straight line feature but, rather, a complicated structure of numerous hills and discontinuous fault segments that start and stop over a 20-mile length and over and a mile width and follows a non-linear path.
 Groundwater flows across the Uplift in a direction and volume that depends on the groundwater slope and tightness of Uplift sediments, which varies both spatially and at depth.
 In the absence of pumping activities in Central Basin, thousands of acre-feet of water would flow across the Uplift from the Central Basin to the West Coast Basin.
 This "underflow," an important natural mechanism for the recharge of the West Coast Basin, is reduced by over pumping in the Central Basin.
 Under certain underflow conditions, seawater from the West Coast Basin can migrate across the Uplift into the Central Basin.
-Water levels in the Central Basin impact water levels in the West Coast Basin and water levels in the West Coast Basin impact water quality in the Central Basin.
+Water levels in the Central Basin impact water quality in the Central Basin.